 Gently, softly, I hummed the lullaby as my fingers nimbly weaved the top half of my little sister's golden—a rare shade in our district—locks into a fishtail braid.
 I wore a calm exterior and my lips were curled up in a sweet smile but through that façade, I was frightened.
 I was in fact, terrified—just like how I would every year on this very same day since my little brother was of age and now, my little sister.
 Today was the day that everyone but the volunteers dreaded.
 Today was also the day of dear Cordi's very first reaping.

 "Arva, I'm scared…" Cordi whimpered, her back still facing me.
 Without even needing to ponder, I knew why.
 In the previous years, Cordi's fears were only for our brother and me, but this year, her fears included herself as well.
 Every child had a right to be scared of the reapings.
 The entire idea of the Hunger Games was sick and twisted.
 In what way was the notion of children killing each other in order to survive as a game entertaining?
 How was it fun to watch a twelve year old murder?
 How was it fun to pit two friends against each other in battle?
 Moreover, how was it fun to watch the life slip out of the eyes of twenty-four 'tributes'—where twenty-three literally die and one would return a victor but no longer his or her self—each year?

 "It's alright, Cordi," I assured my little sister, dropping the finished braid.
-Then, I stood up and kneeled in front of Cordi to plant a kiss on her forehead.
+I stood up and kneeled in front of her to plant a kiss on her forehead.
 "Your name will only be in the ball once and there are several hundred more slips in there that could be picked."